 Thankfully, in 2000, the World Diamond Congress got together and established the Kimberley Process Certification Scheme (say that five times fast -- we'll go with KPCS) to help prevent conflict diamonds from entering the mainstream market, and to ensure the $ does not finance rebels who seek to overthrow legit governments.
 In order for a country to be a participant in the KPCS, they must do three things:1.
 Always prove their diamond sales do not finance rebel groups.

 This is an oversimplification of the process, but you get the idea.
 The process has driven MAJOR improvements in exposing criminal activity and bringing conflict-free diamonds onto the legal market that may not have ever gotten there otherwise.

 So, why are we telling you all of this?!
-For one, it's great to be educated on this topic, especially while shopping for diamonds or for a special gift for a certain someone (cough engagement rings cough).
+For one, it's great to be educated on this topic, especially while shopping for diamonds - or for a special gift for a certain someone (cough engagement rings cough).
 And two, because Local Eclectic only supports designers who source diamonds that are conflict free.
 That means EVERY SINGLE natural diamond on our site is conflict free!
 We love that our designers care about this matter as much as we do.